 Not sure how many repeat customers you have?
 With Square, all that data is at your fingertips.
 Just check your Dashboard to see the breakdown.
 If those numbers are sad-panda-ish, it’s time to strategize about how to improve.
-Square can help.
+We can help.
 Our Customer Engagement tool is a quick and easy way to help you get people coming back again — and again.

-Get Started With Square Customer Engagement
+Get Started with Square Loyalty

-Beef up your directory.
+1. Beef up your directory.

-Pore over your data.
+2. Pore over your data.

 Data is knowledge is power.
 So it’s worth pouring over all the insights available in Square Customer Engagement.
 For one, you can see the breakdown of how many of your customers are regular, casual, or lapsed.
 For another, you can dig deeper to spot customer trends.
 The Insights tab of Square Customer Engagement features some key intel like how often your customers come in, how much they spend, and what they buy.
 All this information can help you make key decisions about how you run your business — and bring more people in.

-Do some email marketing.
+3. Do some email marketing.

 So you have your customer lists, as well as your insights.
 Now it’s time to put that stuff to work.
 Square Customer Engagement comes with three beautifully designed email marketing templates to help you quickly send out messages to your customers.
 You can whip up and send email to promote an event, promotion, or announcement.
 And you can laser-target your messages to the customer group (loyal, casual, or lapsed) that you think would be the most engaged with it.

-Engage with customer feedback.
+4. Engage with customer feedback.

 To improve as a business, you need to know how you’re doing.
 There’s Yelp, yes, but sometimes people want a more private forum.
 That’s where the Feedback feature comes in.
 Customers can leave you accolades or suggestions right within their Square receipt.
 Since it’s a closed dialogue between you and your customer, the conversation feels more personal.
 You can respond with messages or discounts, so you can keep what’s working and turn any dissatisfied customers into loyal ones.

-Offer a loyalty program.
+5. Offer a loyalty program.